 In years 2 and 3, learners will complete the Level 3 Extended Diploma that will be assessed through a range of styles including written assignments, practical application of knowledge and sector relevant production of materials and presentations suitable to the assignment scenario.

 This course involves a combination of units that enables the learner to develop wide ranging knowledge, understanding and skills required for direct progression into a broad range of roles within the uniformed and non-uniformed services.
 It also meets the needs of those who wish to progress further study at a wide range of universities or international scholarships.

 Three years, full time.
-There may be the option to complete two years of Level 3 study only in extenuating circumstances.
-Please speak to a course tutor if you wish to discuss this option further.
+There may be the option to complete two years of Level 3 study.
+Please engage with College staff for advice.